artghieri/The-C-Language/README.md

 IF num > 0 THEN                      // The program checks if "num" is greater than zero.
   PRINT ("GIVEN NUMBER IS POSITIVE"  // If checks, and outputs the message "GIVEN NUMBER IS POSITIVE".
-ELSE IF num < 0 THEN                 // If the first condition wasn't accomplish the program checks if "num" is less than zero
-  PRINT ("GIVEN NUMBER IS NEGATIVE"  // If checks, and the message "GIVEN NUMBER IS NEGATIVE".
+ELSE IF num < 0 THEN                 // If the first condition is false the program checks if "num" is less than zero PRINT ("GIVEN NUMBER IS NEGATIVE"  // If checks, and the message "GIVEN NUMBER IS NEGATIVE".
-ELSE                                 // If none of the conditions were accomplish the program do following command PRINT ("GIVEN NUMBER IS ZERO")     // Outputs the message "GIVEN NUMBER IS ZERO".
+ELSE                                 // If neither condition were check the program do the following command PRINT ("GIVEN NUMBER IS ZERO")     // Outputs the message "GIVEN NUMBER IS ZERO".
 ENDIF
 END